Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Check your paint and siding

 Freshening up your home’s paint job or replacing damaged siding after the winter can do wonders for its curb appeal.
 Plus, your siding is a crucial part of your home’s defenses against moisture and other damage, so keeping it intact is a must.

 Summer is the perfect season for relaxing.
 But there’s some maintenance to be done before you can fall asleep in your hammock.
 Here are some tips:

-You had your system tuned up in the spring so it’d be ready to go for the summer, but you should still check and clean your filter at least twice a month to keep it running efficiently.
+You had your system tuned up in the spring so it’d be ready to go for the summer.
+But, to keep things running smoothly, you should still check and clean your filter at least twice a month.

 Cleaning your grates, airing it out and making sure it’s working properly will help you avoid disappointment when you fire it up for the first hot dogs of the summer.

 Removing stagnant, pooled water and using natural solutions to keep bugs and mosquitoes from bothering you while you're outside will make for a much more enjoyable summer for your family.

-Fall Home Maintenance
+Fall Home Maintenance Checklist

 When the leaves start to fall, start preparing for cooler weather with these tips:

 Unless you’re an HVAC professional, you’re better off leaving this one to the techs.
 Get ahead of the curve and schedule a maintenance visit.